 Consider having a mouthguard for your lower jaw and a brackets barrier

 Most mouthguards for braces can be fit both on the lower and the upper jaw.
 However, if you have braces, it is advisable to have an extra layer of protection on the lower teeth to avoid your lips from getting hurt.
-This is especially required for wrestlers who’re looking for a mouthguard to wear with braces.
+This is particularly true if you play a fast paced sport such as basketball or field hockey and you’re looking for a mouthguard to wear with braces.

 Consider adding accessories to a mouth guard designed to be worn with braces